patelrohan008/cx4240-stock-prediction/README.md

   <li> HT_Sine (Index 53) <a href = "http://www2.wealth-lab.com/WL5Wiki/HTLeadSin.ashx">More Info</a> </li>
   <li> Quadrature (Index 58) <a href = "https://en.wikipedia.org/wiki/In-phase_and_quadrature_components">More Info</a> </li>
 </ul>

+#### Additional Stock Data

+In addition to the technical indicators specific to a company, we also chose to add several general market indicators to account for events affecting the entire market.
+To accompish this, we included the open, close, high, low, and volume values of the NASDAQ.

 ### Social Media Sentiment Analysis